Foundation Diploma in Art and Design Level 3

 After completing the Foundation Diploma in Art and Design in 2006, James Allen and Elliott Hammer went on to study Typography at degree level at the London College of Communication.
 Since graduating they have set up their own London-based design studio Birch, working with clients such as Salvatore Ferragamo and Black Box Press.
 They both share their experience with current Foundation students as visiting lecturers.

-On successful completion of this course you will have the opportunity to progress on to various art and design related fields at junior or technician level.
+On successful completion of the Art and Design Foundation Diploma you will have the opportunity to progress on to various art and design related fields at junior or technician level.

 If you decide to pursue a degree course, you will have the opportunity to enter employment in fields such as; graphic design, fashion/textiles, fine art practices, photography/moving image, digital design, film, interior design, furniture design, product design or teaching.